sockeqwe/website-old/_posts/2016-07-17-evolution-of-the-repository-pattern.md

 }
 ```

-What is the `Specification` class?
+What is the `Specification` type?
 Basically `Specification` is just an interface like this:

 ```java
 interface Specification { }